NATIONAL TV DINNER DAY | SEPTEMBER 10

 - 1960 – Swanson added desserts to a new four-compartment tray.

 - 1964 – Night Hawk name originated from the Night Hawk steak houses that operated in Austin, Texas, from 1939 through 1994.
 The original diners were open all night, catering to the late-night crowd.
 The restaurants produced the first frozen Night Hawk TV dinner in 1964.

 - 1969 – The first TV breakfasts were marketed.
 Great Starts Breakfasts and breakfast sandwiches followed later.

-- 1973 – The first Swanson Hungry-Man dinners were marketed; these were larger portions of its regular dinner products.
+- 1973 – Swanson markets the first Hungry-Man dinners.
+The meals included larger portions of its regular dinner products.

 - 1986 – The Smithsonian Institute inducted the original Swanson TV Dinner tray into the Museum of American History.

-Much has changed since the original TV Dinner, and they also remain a popular choice for a fast and convenient meal and fun to eat in front of the TV!
+Much has changed since the original TV Dinner.
+They also remain a popular choice for a fast and convenient meal, fun to eat in front of the TV!

 Get out a TV dinner, pop it in the microwave or oven, and enjoy!
 Use #NationalTVDinnerDay to post on social media.

 While we were unable to identify the origins of this food holiday, we continue to research the source.